Designing with Wellness in Mind

 In outdoor living space designs, I like to incorporate the elements of "water and fire."
-By using these two opposing elements, I am able to bring a sense of balance to the space.
-For example, in order to play off of a luxury spa installation, I would propose using a beautiful fire pit to juxtapose the water feature.
+By using these two opposing elements, I can bring a sense of balance to the space.
+For example, to play off a luxury spa installation, I propose using a beautiful fire pit to juxtapose the water feature.
 The relaxing benefits may be subconscious or subtle, but there is always a benefit to weaving these two elements into a stunning design.

 Lifestyle Note: Invest in your home.
-Surround yourself with scents, color, sounds, and elements that nourish your wellbeing.
+Surround yourself with scents, colors, sounds, and elements that nourish your wellbeing.

 When you walk into a nourishing home, it is like walking into a hug.
 A space of solitude and comfort.
 I create this feeling in my home through aromatherapy and music.
 There is not a day that goes by where I am not diffusing my favorite scent or indulging in my newest playlist.
 These simple additions bring an aspect of wellness into my home and nourish my family.

 Check out our newest Spotify playlist to bring some KMID vibes to your home.